reportportal/agent-python-behave/README.rst

 - :code:`launch_description = Smoke test` - launch description
 - :code:`step_based = True` - responsible for Scenario or Step based logging (Scenario based approach is used by default)
 - :code:`is_skipped_an_issue = False` - if it True, skipped tests are not marked as issue
-- :code:`tests_attributes = Regression Smoke` - list of attributes that will be added for each item in the launch
 - :code:`retries = 3` - amount of retries for performing REST calls to RP server
 - :code:`rerun = True` - marks the launch as the rerun
 - :code:`rerun_of = xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`` - launch id to rerun